gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

 # Methodology
 [//]: # (Steph)
-SIENNA incorporates four main elements to ensure that the breathing pattern monitored by the PRMS is that of the desired patient, and protect the transmitted information from eavesdropping.
+SIENNA incorporates four main elements to ensure that the breathing pattern monitored by the PRMS is that of the desired patient, and protect the transmitted information from eavesdropper attacks.

 ## JADE-ICA
 Joint Approximate Diagonalization of Eigenmatrices for Independent Component Analysis (JADE-ICA) is an algorithm for separating independent sources from a mixed signal.
 SIENNA uses JADE-ICA to separate mixed breathing patterns, in the event the PRMS picks up the breathing of multiple subjects.